MEET OUR TEAM

 Jakada is on the board of the Comption Foundation and Greenpeace US.
 Born and raised in Oakland, California, he is father to four powerful and creative daughters.

-Ashlee George (Board Member; Secretary) is a healer, dancer, restorative justice practitioner, youth development specialist and Oakland, California native.
+Ashlee George (Board Member Emeritus) is a healer, dancer, restorative justice practitioner, youth development specialist and Oakland, California native.
 She is deeply committed to social justice with an emphasis on healing.

 Healing and connecting through community have been common themes in Ashlee’s life.
 Throughout her career, she has amassed expertise in restorative justice philosophy and practices, curriculum design and development, training, and youth diversion.
 These experiences have taught her to shift her way of approaching harm and healing from a punitive model into one that asks people, communities, and institutions to be in relationship with one another.

 Ashlee is Associate Director of The Restorative Justice Project at Impact Justice.
 Prior to joining Impact Justice, Ashlee worked as a Restorative Justice Coordinator at Community Works West, where she facilitated dialogues between youth who caused harm and the people impacted to bring transformation through accountability.
 Before that, she spent 12 years at Oakland Unified School District as a Restorative Justice Facilitator, Conflict Resolution Coordinator, and an After-School Director.